 RELATED: Tom Brady’s Niece is Taking College Softball By Storm

-On February 19, Alo crushed four home runs — two against McNeese and two against Houston.
-The next day, she hit one against Texas State, tying her for the record.
+On Feb.
+19, 2022, Alo crushed four home runs — two against McNeese and two against Houston.
+The next day, she hit one against Texas State, tying her for the all-time home run record.

-She’s gone homerless over the next six games and has been walked a whopping 15 times (two of which were “intentional,” though some would argue some of her other walks were too) over that span.
+She went homerless over the next six games and was walked a whopping 15 times (two of which were "intentional," though some would argue some of her other walks were too) over that span.
 Against Tennessee alone, she was walked four times.
+At one point during that home run drought, she was walked 21 times over a 12-game span.

-Pitchers respect the heck out of Alo, but they also don’t wanna be the one to give up the monumental home run.
+Pitchers respected the heck out of Alo, but they also didn't wanna be the one to give up the monumental home run.

-Oklahoma head coach Patty Gasso has even chimed in to say it’s frustrating to watch:
+Oklahoma head coach Patty Gasso even chimed in to say it was frustrating to watch:

 “There’s frustration because she’s been waiting to swing for a while,” Gasso said.